AmosWels/MyDiario/README.md

-#### MyDiary
+#### MyDiario

 #### Project Overview
-MyDiary is an online journal where users can pen down their thoughts and feelings.
+MyDiario is an online journal where users can pen down their thoughts and feelings.

 #### Features
 1. Users can create an account and log in.